-The name of your Personal Hotspot is pulled from the device name, so it is probably something like “My iPhone”, but you can change this setting by editing the name currently being used for your device.
+The name of your Personal Hotspot is pulled from the device name, which you may already know how to update if you know how to change your Bluetooth name on an iPhone, so it is probably something like “My iPhone”, but you can change this setting by editing the name currently being used for your device.

-Change the Name of a Personal Hotspot on an iPhone 6
+How to Change the iPhone’s Personal Hotspot Name on an iPhone 6 (Guide with Pictures)

 The steps in this article were performed on an iPhone 6 Plus, in iOS 9.2.
 We will be changing the iPhone device name in the steps below, as that is the setting on your device that determines the name of your personal hotspot.
 You can also change the password for your personal hotspot in iOS 9 if someone knows the password, and you do not want them to be able to access your personal hotspot anymore.